geodynamics/aspect/README.md

-problems during the installation, please consult our [wiki](https://github.com/geodynamics/aspect/wiki) for typical installation problems or specific instructions for MacOS users, before asking your question on the mailing list.
+problems during the installation, please consult our [wiki](https://github.com/geodynamics/aspect/wiki) for typical installation problems or specific instructions for MacOS users, before asking your question on the forum.

 In short, ASPECT is configured using CMake and has the following requirements:
-- CMake 3.1.0
+- CMake 3.13.4
-- GCC, Clang, or Intel compiler with C++14 support
+- GCC, Clang, or Intel compiler with C++17 support
 - [deal.II](https://github.com/dealii/dealii) 9.5.0 or newer configured with:
   - MPI, Trilinos, p4est, SUNDIALS (required)
   - BLAS/LAPACK, zlib (strongly recommended)